-Credit for a course in which the student earned a grade of "D" is not accepted except as provided in the policies of the State College Board of Trustees or when accepted as part of an associate degree program (AA, AS, or pre-approved AAS degree) and is needed in order for the student to be admitted with "junior standing (60 hrs.)."
+Credit for a course in which the student earned a grade of "D" is not accepted unless the course was taken at one of the member institutions of the Nebraska State College System (Chadron State and Peru State Colleges) or when accepted as part of an associate degree program (AA, AS, or pre-approved AAS degree) and is needed in order for the student to be admitted with "junior standing (60 hrs.)."
 Credit for non-college level courses, such as continuing education units, experiential learning, etc., will not be accepted.
 Developmental/transitional courses (non-college level) will not be accepted toward any WSC degree.
 Credits by institutional exam from other schools are not accepted for transfer at WSC.
-No more than two (2) hours of each athletic squad participation can be accepted.
+No more than two (2) hours of athletic squad participation can be accepted.